 Kids can learn the alphabet with this fun Farm Animal Alphabet Activity.
 They can open the barn to see what animal is inside and learn uppercase and lowercase letters and phonics.
 Perfect for Preschoolers and Kindergartners.

 My kids have both loved the game Peekaboo Barn-affiliate link because it’s fun to be surprised each time the barn door opens to reveal a new farm animal (almost as good as opening a present from Old MacDonald himself :).
 So to keep the surprises going I made a free printable barn with farm animals to go inside like cows, horses, and pigs.
-The printable comes in two levels–one that will help them learn letters, phonics, and practice identifying first letters, and the other level will help children learn how to sound out words and read the names of 13 different animals who live on the farm.

 You may also like your free Farm Friends Activity Pack.